Docs

 2. Check your inbox for a verification email and click the link.
 Verified accounts can sign in to the desktop app.

 3. Open /account and start a subscription.
-Checkout runs through Stripe; you pick the number of personas (usually one) and the rest of the flow is standard card capture.
+Checkout runs through Stripe; you pick the number of players (usually one) and the rest of the flow is standard card capture.

-You can change the number of personas, update your payment method, or cancel any time from the Manage subscription button.
+You can change the number of players, update your payment method, or cancel any time from the Manage subscription button.
 It opens the Stripe Customer Portal.

 Add your first site